 In Figure 1, the modular structure of the system is presented.
 First, in the tokenizer, potential words and special characters are recognized as such.
-In the next step, a tagger is used to assign disambiguated part of speech and inflectional form information to each word.
-The tagged text is then sent to the error rule matching component where error rules are matched with the text in order to search for specified grammatical problems.
+In the next step, a tagger is used to assign disambiguated part of speech and inflectional form information to each word (Carlberger and Kann, 1999).
+The tagged text is then sent to surface grammar help rules that find structures such as noun phrases and then to the error rule matching component where error rules are matched with the text in order to search for specified grammatical problems.
 The error rule component also generates error corrections and instructional information about detected problems that are presented to the user in a graphical interface.
-The system also contains a spelling detection and correction module that can handle Swedish compounds (Domeij, Hollman, and Kann, 1994; Kann et al., 1999).
+Finally, the system contains a spelling detection and correction module that can handle Swedish compounds (Domeij, Hollman, and Kann, 1994; Kann et al., 2001).
+Incorporating the spelling detection and correction in GRANSKA improves its performance.
+For example it does not need to detect unknown proper names as spelling errors, and corrections that do not fit in the context are not proposed.
 The spelling detection module can also be used from inside the error rules, e.g. for checking split compound errors.

-The GRANSKA system is implemented in C++ under UNIX, and it can be tested using a simple web interface.
-There is ongoing work for designing two graphical interfaces for Windows, an add-in in Word and a stand-alone grammar checking editor that can be used interactively during writing.
-The system will be used as a research tool for studying usability aspects with real users.
+The GRANSKA system is implemented in C++ under UNIX, and it can be tested using a simple web interface1.
+The system is used as a research tool for studying usability aspects with real users.